sivasankar-4/multi-tenant-expense-approval-system/README.md

 spreadsheets or informal processes.
 This makes approval routing, accountability and auditability difficult.

+This project models a SaaS-style expense approval system where each company operates as an isolated tenant with configurable approval rules.

 Each company can have:

 - Its own users